Evolution of sexual reproduction: Increased resistance to parasites

 Further evidence for the Red Queen hypothesis was provided by observing long-term dynamics and parasite coevolution in a "mixed" (sexual and asexual) population of snails (Potamopyrgus antipodarum).
-The number of sexuals, the number asexuals, and the rates of parasite infection for both were monitored.
+The number of sexuals, the number of asexuals, and the rates of parasite infection for both were monitored.
 It was found that clones that were plentiful at the beginning of the study became more susceptible to parasites over time.
 As parasite infections increased, the once plentiful clones dwindled dramatically in number.
 Some clonal types disappeared entirely.
 Meanwhile, sexual snail populations remained much more stable over time.

 However, Hanley et al. studied mite infestations of a parthenogenetic gecko species and its two related sexual ancestral species.
 Contrary to expectation based on the Red Queen hypothesis, they found that the prevalence, abundance and mean intensity of mites in sexual geckos was significantly higher than in asexuals sharing the same habitat.

-In 2011, researchers used the microscopic roundworm Caenorhabditis elegans as a host and the pathogenic bacteria Serratia marcescens to generate a host-parasite coevolutionary system in a controlled environment, allowing them to conduct more than 70 evolution experiments testing the Red Queen Hypothesis.
+In 2011, researchers used the microscopic roundworm Caenorhabditis elegans as a host and the pathogenic bacteria Serratia marcescens to generate a host-parasite coevolutionary system in a controlled environment, allowing them to conduct more than 70 evolution experiments testing the Red Queen hypothesis.
 They genetically manipulated the mating system of C. elegans, causing populations to mate either sexually, by self-fertilization, or a mixture of both within the same population.
 Then they exposed those populations to the S. marcescens parasite.
-It was found that the self-fertilizing populations of C. elegans were rapidly driven extinct by the coevolving parasites while sex allowed populations to keep pace with their parasites, a result consistent with the Red Queen Hypothesis.
+It was found that the self-fertilizing populations of C. elegans were rapidly driven extinct by the coevolving parasites while sex allowed populations to keep pace with their parasites, a result consistent with the Red Queen hypothesis.
 In natural populations of C. elegans, self-fertilization is the predominant mode of reproduction, but infrequent out-crossing events occur at a rate of about 1%.